 Truth by Inference

 The word “inference” means to reach a conclusion on the basis of evidence and reasoning.
 There are some examples of biblical truth which can be reached by “inference” even if the bible did not clearly state these truths.
 Things that are important like issues regarding “salvation” are stated clearly but some historical information that is not clear can be deducted by inference – so that the reader can understand what actually happened.
-A number of examples of this can be found in the scriptures such as the drop in the population of the tribe of Simeon between the first and second census and case of the circumcision of one of the sons of Moses by his pagan wife Zipporah and also the fact that Rachel was not buried in the tomb of the patriarchs (where Abraham and Sarah and Isaac and Rebecca and Jacob and Leah were all buried).
+A number of examples of this can be found in the scriptures such as the drop in the population of the tribe of Simeon between the first and second census and the fact that Rachel was not buried in the tomb of the patriarchs (where Abraham and Sarah and Isaac and Rebecca and Jacob and Leah were all buried) as well as the case of the failure to circumcise of one of the sons of Moses.
+Much can be inferred from what the scriptures do reveal regarding these matters.

 Tribe of Simeon was Decimated